mv-kan/vtable-in-c/README.md

 # vtable in C

 This is simple implementation of vtables in pure C. Also we have here semi-inheritance and polymorphism.
-And all of that cool stuff in pure C!
+And all of that in pure C!
 But to be honest I think this implementation is too complicated to be used anywhere.
 This is just merely demonstration of what we can do in C.

 ## How was implemented?